elopio/docs/source/includes/_transactionAPI.md

 ```
 #### [Take Order Contract Code](https://github.com/AugurProject/augur-core/blob/develop/src/trading/takeOrder.se)

-#### augur.api.TakeOrder.publicTakeOrder({ \_signer, orderID, type, market, outcome, fxpAmountTakerWants[, tradeGroupID, onSent, onSuccess, onFailed ]})
+#### augur.api.TakeOrder.publicTakeOrder({ \_signer, orderID, type, market, outcome, fxpAmountTakerWants, tradeGroupID, onSent, onSuccess, onFailed })

 Given an `orderID`, the `type` of order, the `market` containing this order, the `outcome` this order trades on, and the amount a taker wants as `fxpAmountTakerWants` denoted in attoshares this transaction will attempt to fill the order specified.
 If the `fxpAmountTakerWants` is enough to fill the order completely then the order will be removed from the order book, otherwise it will be adjusted to only include the remaining amount after filling the `fxpAmountTakerWants` value that the taker requests.
 This transaction requires `orderID`, `type`, `market`, `outcome`, and `fxpAmountTakerWants` are defined.
 The maker of the order specified by `orderID` cannot be the `msg.sender` of this transaction.
 This transaction will return the fixed point amount remaining of the order specified by `orderID` after being filled, if it's completely filled this will return `0`.
 The `tradeGroupID` is an optional value that is used by the Augur UI and can be left `undefined`.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

 Trade Tx API
 ---------------------